gibrankhantareen/data-science-internship-yhills/README.md

 # Data Science Internship - Yhills

-All Concepts Which I Learned in this Internship, I have uploaded them here.
-The concepts of Python and Machine Learning which we will be learning, I will explain them as per my understanding and upload here.
+All Concepts Which I Learned in this Internship, including Python, Data Science and Machine Learning which I will explain them all as per my own understanding and upload here.
 ## Authors

 - [@gibrankhantareen](https://www.github.com/gibrankhantareen)